Lenz effect in conductive nonmagnetic objects moved in MRI environments: Discussion

 Another common and simple way to observe the Lenz effect is pushing a nonmagnetic metallic plate towards the scanner bore.
 Without the magnet, this operation would be very simple, but the movement in the magnet fringe field discovers the opposing Lenz effect.
-The results reported in Fig.~\ref{fig:results-translation} show this dynamics by assuming that the plate is pushed with a constant force of \SI{20}{\newton}.
-It can be seen that, at a certain point during motion (almost at the entrance of the scanner), a sudden large opposing force due to the Lenz effect appears with a magnitude two- or three-fold greater than the pushing force, depending on the plate $y$-coordinate.
-This leads to a sudden strong reduction of the plate velocity, which is reduced in less than \SI{0.1}{\second} of more than one order of magnitude, giving the operator the feeling of having hit a wall.
+The results reported in Fig.~\ref{fig:results-translation} show this dynamics by assuming that the plate is pushed with a constant force of \qty{20}{\newton}.
+It can be seen that, at a certain point during motion (\revC{near to} the \revC{bore} entrance), a sudden large opposing force due to the Lenz effect appears with a magnitude two- or three-fold greater than the pushing force, depending on the plate $y$-coordinate.
+This leads to a sudden strong reduction of the plate velocity, which is reduced in less than \qty{0.1}{\second} of more than one order of magnitude, giving the operator the feeling of having hit a wall. \revA{It is worth noting that such a strong force opposing the motion cannot be described by the quasistationary approximation~\cite{lee2023ISMRM}.}